elvisnava/DSLab-StackOverflow/the_plan.md

     * calculate user/question embedding with tf-idf, LDA, STM
     * sort users by simiarity => could also use the other way around

-* ACM 2015: Who will Answer my Question on Stack Overflow?
+* IEEE 2015: Who will Answer my Question on Stack Overflow?
     * Technically they do ```Question -> Set[Users]```, since they binary classify `(question,user)` pairs